 Especially hospitable to women.
 About half of Drew’s physics majors have been women; this is a long-term trend that has been recognized in a national APS survey.

 Summer internship at large research institutions.
-In the past five years, eight physics majors participated in the summer research projects in Cornell, Princeton Plasma Physics Lab, Princeton, Kansas, Penn State, Lehigh, and Stony Brook.
+In the past five years, eight physics majors participated in summer research projects at Cornell, Princeton Plasma Physics Lab, Princeton, Kansas, Penn State, Lehigh, and Stony Brook.

 Active Society of Physics Students (SPS) Chapter.
-Out physics student club is a part of national organization, which promotes academic and social interactions, and career opportunities.
+Our physics student club is a part of a national organization which promotes academic and social interactions and career opportunities.
 There are SPS-sponsored picnics, holiday parties, talks, field trips, etc. Students are also inducted into Drew’s chapter of the national physics honor society, Sigma Pi Sigma.
 The department newsletter, The Dilated Times, is run by the physics students.